Vacherin Fribourgeois

 Vacherin Fribourgeois (/fr/, Vacherin of Fribourg) a Swiss semi-hard cheese made from thermised milk.
-It is produced under Swiss AOC in the canton of Fribourg, where Gruyère also originates.
+It is produced under Swiss AOP in the canton of Fribourg, where Gruyère also originates.
 It has a slightly acidic, resiny flavor, akin to Italian Fontina, with a varying strength depending on the age and type.
 It is also a basic component lending character to fondues (depending on the recipe).
 Vacherin Fribourgeois has Swiss AOC status with 6 varieties being available: